 - Calorie counts on labels and databases are averages, so the true calorie count of what you’re eating may be higher or lower.

 - Not all of the calories (or macros) are absorbed.
-For example, only 85 percent of the kilojoules in almonds are actually absorbed by the body, the rest of the fat in almonds is bound up in fibre and passes straight through.
+For example, only 85 percent of the kilojoules in almonds is actually absorbed by the body, the rest of the fat in almonds is bound up in fibre and passes straight through.

 - Cooking increases the amount of calories absorbed, and labels may not reflect this.

 - We’re typically not very good at estimating how much we eat.
 For example, was that one tablespoon of peanut butter or a heaped tablespoon?
 The calorie count can be significantly different to our estimates.

 - Each person absorbs different amount of macros and calories from foods according to their individual gut microbiome composition.
 So, the values on the labels and in the apps may not reflect the precise amount of energy you will derive from the foods eaten.